Our Latest Print Publication

 The MERS has a large back catalogue of publications dating back to 1973, covering all aspects of the Island's transport…

-The meetings usually take the form of either a general discussion/social evening or a slide, film or video presentation.
-The opportunity is also taken to keep members informed on the latest developments concerning the MER and other Island transport.
-Local and visiting members of the Society, guests and anyone interested in transport are all welcome.
+Meetings usually take the form of either a general discussion/social evening or a slide, film or video presentation.
 Next Meeting: TBA

 MANN TRAM / MANX TRANSPORT REVIEW INDEX